 Like most things in life, you’ll be more focused if you create a goal for where you want to go.
 Think about a dream trip you’d like to make.
 Imagine it.
 What are you doing there?
 Write it down.
 Find a picture of that place and include it next to where you write it down.
 Now, determine the rewards system that will get you there.
 Maybe it’s Aeroplan.
 Maybe it’s Delta.
 Whatever it is, write down how many points you need and then focus your attention on that goal.

 Although a credit card is not needed to become a travel hacker, it certainly speeds up the process.
 When looking for a credit card, look for waived annual fees, high mile bonuses, travel perks, and a quality rewards program.
 There are basically two types of cards.
 Some cards are linked directly to an airline rewards program.
 If you want to earn miles in that program, this can be a good choice.
 Other cards earn you miles (or points) with the credit card issuers awards program.
 When this happens, you need to make sure those points are transferrable.
 For example, American Express has a great rewards program, which allows you to transfer the points to a number of different airlines and hotels.

 If you’re from Canada, I highly recommend getting started with the American Express Personal Gold Rewards card, which comes with 25,000 points after spending just $500 in the first three months.
 You can apply for the card here.

-If you’re from the U.S, try the Amex Premier Rewards Gold Card, which comes with 25,000 points and a yearly $100 US airlines fee statement credit.
+If you’re from the U.S, try the Amex Premier Rewards Gold Card, which comes with 25,000 points and a yearly $100 US airline fee statement credit.
 This card also has no foreign transaction fees.

 3. Maximize your everyday spending

-Once you have a credit card that earn travel miles, start using it for all your purchases.
+Once you have a credit card that earns travel miles, start using it for all your purchases.
 However, you also need to make sure you can pay it off in full each month.
 If you start paying interest, your miles become devalued.
 Use your card for typical needs such as groceries and gas.
 I use it for everything.